 We truly live architecture.
 We don’t just design and discuss, we build for ourselves and for local communities, designing projects for everybody to use.
 Students live and design in iconic and experimental architectural spaces, and their work is always informed by the structures and the landscapes to which they respond.
-Not only that but, most students, they live in a desert shelter a previous student created.
 Before leaving, each student will design and build their own place of belonging, contributing to the future of the School.

 THE GREATEST GIFT THAT THE SCHOOL OF ARCHITECTURE GIVES A STUDENT, IS THE EXPERIENCE OF LIVING IN THE SPACES AND UNDERSTANDING THEM MORE THAN ANYTHING THEY’LL EVER LEARN FROM ANY PROFESSOR.

 “One of the most important topics being debated in the architecture and design field today is the role of technology in design.”